 The cuttings do not have to be big, but they should have at least 4 leaves.
 It is best to propagate in spring as the plant is winter dormant.
 If propagated in the growing season, roots should form in about 3 weeks.

 Variegated Bear’s Paw cannot be propagated from leaves and a section of a stem needs to be present for the roots to form.

 As we’ve established above, it will take a little bit of extra TLC to keep the variegated Bear’s Paw alive and thriving.

-In the dry parts of the world where it does not rain that often (like here in Australia) the Cotyledon can live under a shadecloth and be brought undercover during rainy spells.
+In the dry parts of the world where it does not rain that often the Bear's Paw can live under a shade-cloth and be brought undercover during rainy spells.
 Light rain will not automatically kill the plants or cause the leaves to fall off, but a few consecutive days of rain along with high humidity will.

 Variegated Bear’s Paw is best suited to be grown in pots in succulent potting mix.
 To create an extra well draining mix, a bit of perlite can be added.